pinyuchen/FINGER/README.md

 # Demo: compute von Newmann graph entropy (VNGE) using FINGER (FAST)

 1. Run main_FINGER_demo.m
 2. The demo code first generates a Erdos-Renyi graph with n nodes and n*p average degree.
-Its connectivity patter is characterized by the adjacency matrix A
+Its connectivity pattern is characterized by the adjacency matrix A
 3. GraEntExact(A) computes the exact VNGE of A and reports the computation time
 4. VNGE_FINGER(A) uses FINGER (FAST) to compute the approximate VNGE of A and report the computation time
 5. The demo code also shows the scaled appromimation error (SAE) and computation time reduction ratio (CTRR)